Juicy-Beer/CrimeSceneCoop/README.md

 ## Installation & Setup

-### 1. Install MelonLoader
+### Install MelonLoader
 1. Download and install [MelonLoader](https://github.com/lavagang/melonloader) for your dedicated **OS**.
-3. Run the game once with MelonLoader installed to generate the files (including the `Mods` folder).
+2. Run the game once with MelonLoader installed to generate the files.